 Art (studio) Major (BFA)

 Admission into the major.
 Students expecting to complete the requirements for the BFA in studio art in four years must begin the program as first-semester freshmen, but full admission to the BFA program is granted after the BFA review.
-This review is scheduled after the completion of a minimum of 18 semester hours in studio art and art history.
-Students are expected to formally declare a major no later than the fourth semester of full-time enrollment (or at 61 semester hours for transfer students).
+The BFA review must be conducted during or after the completion of 18 semester hours of studio art courses, preferably during the second term of the sophomore year.
+If the student does not gain admission into the program after the first attempt, a second BFA review can be conducted before the completion of 30 studio hours.
+If the student is not accepted into the BFA program after the second BFA review, he or she will not be allowed to pursue the BFA degree.
+The student is responsible for keeping track of hours completed and applying at the appropriate time.
+Students are expected to declare a major formally no later than the fourth semester of full-time enrollment (or at 61 semester hours for transfer students).
 With the assistance of an advisor in the major department, students should complete the “Declaration of Major” form.

 |ART 302, ART 310, or ART 311||6|